 Year-end monitoring activities included approval of tenant rent increases, review of rent rates, income limits and utility schedules, unit mix, lease protections, property inspections, review of maintenance plans, random tenant file reviews for income verification, tenant re-certification, and accurate rent calculations.
 No questionable findings were revealed during the review of tenant files.
 The overall units and grounds were satisfactorily maintained and inspected.
-The City's inspections resulted in sending letters to property owners regarding minor necessary repairs.
+The City's inspections led to letters being sent to property owners, addressing the need for minor repairs and non-compliance due to failure to submit required documentation..
 All repairs and recommendations were satisfactorily completed meeting all federal requirements.